FREE Shipping on orders over $899

 Eating fish could benefit brain health, study says

-Eating fish and other sources of omega-3 fatty acids can improve brain health and thinking ability in later life, study says.
+Eating fish and other sources of omega-3 fatty acids may improve brain health and thinking ability in later life, according to a study.

-People with higher levels of omega-3s in their blood during middle age were found to have better cognition than people who have lower levels of this fatty acid.
+People with higher levels of omega-3 in their blood during middle age were found to have better cognition than people with lower levels of this fatty acid.

-Scientists reported that having a healthy brain in middle age is important for mental health in older people.
+Scientists reported that having a healthy brain in later life is important for mental health in older adults.

 The new study, published in the journal Neurology, examined nearly 2,200 people between the ages of 40 and 50, with an average age of 46.

-The study found that people with higher levels of the fatty acid had “higher hippocampal volumes.”
+The study found that people with higher levels of the fatty acid had "larger hippocampal volumes."
 This is a part of the brain that plays an important role in learning and memory.

-Higher levels of omega-3s were also linked to better thinking skills, including the ability to understand complex concepts through logical reasoning.
+Higher omega-3 levels were also linked to better thinking skills, including the ability to understand complex concepts through logical reasoning.

-“The studies looked at this association in older populations,” explained the study's lead author, Claudia Satizabal, associate professor of population health sciences at the University of Texas Health Science Center.
+“The studies looked at this association in older populations,” explained senior author Claudia Satizabal, an assistant professor of population health sciences at the University of Texas Health Science Center.

-"The interesting thing about the study is that, even at younger ages, if you eat a diet that includes omega-3 fatty acids, it would protect the brain from most of the indicators of brain aging."
+“What's interesting about the study is that, even at younger ages, a diet that includes omega-3 fatty acids protects the brain from most of the indicators of brain aging.”

-“In the study, they looked at the levels of omega-3 fatty acids in the blood of people who did not have dementia, and found that higher levels were more common in those with better brain structures.”
+“In the study, they analyzed the levels of omega-3 fatty acids in the blood of people who did not have dementia, and found that higher levels were more common in those with better brain structures.”

-"What we do know is that a healthy brain in adulthood is important for brain health in adulthood and that an overall healthy diet is important for reducing the risk of dementia."
+“What we do know is that a healthy brain in later life is important for brain health in adulthood, and that a healthy diet in general is important for reducing the risk of dementia.”

-“Our research shows that only a third (33 per cent) of people believe it is possible to reduce the risk of dementia; However, up to 40 percent of dementia cases could be avoided through health and lifestyle choices we can influence.”
+“Our research shows that only a third (33 percent) of people believe it's possible to reduce their risk of dementia; however, up to 40 percent of dementia cases could be prevented through health and lifestyle choices we can influence.”

 PRONAPRESA